Bath, Maine: History

 Abenaki Indians called the area Sagadahoc, meaning "mouth of big river".
 It was a reference to the Kennebec River, which Samuel de Champlain explored in 1605.
 Popham Colony was established in 1607 downstream, together with Fort St George.
 The settlement failed due to harsh weather and lack of leadership, but the colonists built the New World's first oceangoing vessel constructed by English shipwrights, the Virginia of Sagadahoc.
 It provided passage back to England.
 Most of Bath, Maine, was settled by travelers from Bath, England.

-The next settlement at Sagadahoc was about 1660, when the land was taken from an Indian sagamore known as Robinhood.
+The next settlement at Sagadahoc was around 1660, when the land was taken from an Indian sagamore known as Robinhood.
 Incorporated as part of Georgetown in 1753, Bath was set off and incorporated as a town on February 17, 1781.
 It was named by the postmaster, Dummer Sewall, after Bath in Somerset, England.
 In 1844, a portion of the town was set off to create West Bath.
-On June 14, 1847, Bath was incorporated as a city, and in 1854 designated county seat.
+On June 14, 1847, Bath was incorporated as a city, and in 1854, designated county seat.
 Land was annexed from West Bath in 1855.

 Several industries developed in Bath, including lumber, iron, and brass, with trade in ice and coal.
-The city and surrounding area is renowned for its shipbuilding and, at one point, was home to more than 200 shipbuilding firms.
+The city and surrounding area are renowned for shipbuilding, and at one point, were home to more than 200 shipbuilding firms.
 The industry began in 1743, when Jonathan Philbrook and his sons built two vessels.
-Since that time, roughly 5,000 vessels have been launched from Bath, which became the nation's fifth largest seaport by the mid-19th century.
+Since that time, roughly 5,000 vessels have been launched from Bath, which became the nation's fifth-largest seaport by the mid-19th century.
 The clipper ships built in Bath sailed to ports around the world.
-The last commercial enterprise to build wooden ships in the city was the Percy & Small Shipyard, which was acquired for preservation in 1971 by the Maine Maritime Museum.
-The most well-known shipyard is the Bath Iron Works, which was founded in 1884 by Thomas W. Hyde.
-Hyde became the firm's general manager in 1888.
+The last commercial enterprise to build wooden ships in the city was the Percy & Small Shipyard, whose schooner Wyoming is considered the largest wooden ship in world history, and which was acquired for preservation in 1975 by the Maine Maritime Museum.
+The most well-known shipyard is the Bath Iron Works, which was founded in 1884 by Thomas W. Hyde, who became the firm's general manager in 1888.
 It has built hundreds of wooden and steel vessels, mostly warships for the U.S. Navy.
-During World War II, Bath Iron Works launched one new ship approximately every 17 days.
+During World War II, Bath Iron Works launched one new ship about every 17 days.
 The shipyard today is a major regional employer, and currently operates as a division of the General Dynamics Corporation.